ehalmkro/hive_assignment/README.md

 ## Additional commands

 You can run `npm run fetch [time in hours]` to fetch evaluations from the last x hours.
-This deletes the existings database.
+This deletes the existing database.

 ## Known issues